jmsaavedrar/siamese_networks/README.md

 # Siamese Neworks
+This repo implements a resnet-based siamese network for representation learning.
+You can run th project using the following steps ;

 ## Prepare the dataset for training and testing
-   Here, we recommend to use tfds (tfds_look.py) train : 5000 test : 116
-   download [tfds_look.tar](https://www.dropbox.com/scl/fi/kbcntw4rb4vstf19caaer/tfds_look.tar?rlkey=xlx1sycgsruee89x1lyei5d0m&dl=0) and untar it into ~/tensorflow_datasets
+   For this example we use the [Tootally-Looks-Like](https://sites.google.com/view/totally-looks-like-dataset)  dataset.
+To use it, we recommend using tfds [tfds_look.py](../datasets/tfds_look/tfds_look.py).
+We split this dataset into
+   5000 image pairs for training and 116 for testing.
+You can dowloand the tfds format of the dataset from [here](https://www.dropbox.com/scl/fi/kbcntw4rb4vstf19caaer/tfds_look.tar?rlkey=xlx1sycgsruee89x1lyei5d0m&dl=0).
+Please download it and apply tar -xf into ~/tensorflow_datasets.